 Private yacht charters in Croatia run is 7-day sailing itinerary starting and ending Saturdays.
-It is considered ideal itinerary duration and brings best balance for most onboard guests.
+It is considered ideal itinerary duration and brings best balanced cruiisng experience for most guests.

-Before you begin to pack for your journey, first book a suitable boat to best meet your holiday expectations and most important - your budget.
+Before you begin to pack for your journey, estimate the overall expense you are prepared to spend for yachting vacations in Croatia.
 Don't let the unexpected costs surprise you.
-There are numerous yacht charter agencies in Croatia that will be happy to recommend the type and the size of a vessel to suit your group and present the full cost calculation.
-Catamarans with crew and luxury yacht charters already come with multitude of inclusions on board, but you can expect higher prices for fully crewed experience.
+Brokers and charter agencies in Croatia that will be happy to advice which option would best suit you and present cost calculation breakdown.
+Luxury catamaran charters already come with multitude of inclusions on board, but you can expect higher overall price.
+Skippered sailboat charter in Croatia is considered best balanced holiday experience still affordable for most groups.

 Don't over pack and rather bring soft duffel bag instead of a hard suitcase.
 Double cabins in a sailboat or catamaran are bright and spacious, but they can get uncomfortable when 2 large suitcases are blocking cabin doors.
 Don't forget your passport, ID and take enough cash in EUROS.
 The extras you have to pay at spot are usually fuel for boat, provisions, tourist tax, marina fees, national parks & taxi transfers.